Hackathon to Hero — GitHub Template, Ready to Use

 Supports 1Password CLI integration (secrets never touch disk) or AES-256-GCM encrypted .env.local (machine-specific decryption keys).
 A pre-commit hook blocks accidental secret commits.
 CI/CD uses GitHub secrets with SPN profiles for solution export/import, and separate user profiles for pac code push to dev.

-The sync-foundations.mjs script pulls the latest instruction files, agent-native guidance, scripts, and wizard from the template repo into your downstream project.
+Run npx pacaf-update in your derived repo to pull the latest @pacaf/scripts, @pacaf/agent-instructions, and instruction files.
 No fork management, no merge conflicts with your app code.
 Your project gets the accumulated lessons of every team that came before — automatically.
 A .foundations-version.json bundle tag lets downstream repos see which version they are on.

 MIT LICENSE, SECURITY.md, CODE_OF_CONDUCT.md, and CONTRIBUTING.md are included.
 The repository is hardened for public release: no secrets in history, pre-commit secret scanner, .env gitignored by default, and personal vault references stripped.
 Fork it, template it, or contribute back — it meets Microsoft open-source governance standards on day one.

-Get from zero to a working, testable, deployable Power Apps Code App in a single session.
+Get from a weekend idea to a working, testable, deployable Power Apps Code App in a single session.
 Your team.
 Your standards.
-Your pace.
+Your platform.

 1